aws-samples/genai-messaging-hotel-assistant/README.md

 and to check and book slots at the hotel Spa.

 Please note that the bot will handle two types or reservations:
 * Hotel reservations.
-These are populated with random values every time the user interacts with them and assigned to the user's WahtsApp/Telegram contact name.
-The details are not saved anywhere.
+These are populated with random values every time the bot reads them and are assigned to the user's WahtsApp/Telegram contact name.
+The details are not saved anywhere, which means that you *will intentionally* get two different checkout dates if you ask the bot twice.
 * Spa reservations.
 For each reservation either the [Telegram user ID](https://docs.python-telegram-bot.org/en/v21.6/telegram.user.html#telegram.User) or the [WhatsApp phone number](https://developers.facebook.com/docs/whatsapp/cloud-api/messages/text-messages) is stored